-Furthermore, we give conditions for an isomorphism of two cliques of types I, II, III or IV to extend to automorphisms of the lattice $\Lambda$.
-To this end we introduce the following colored graphs.
+Furthermore, we give conditions for an isomorphism of two cliques of types I, II, III or IV to extend to an automorphism of the lattice $\Lambda$.
+To this end we introduce the following complete graphs.

 Here $\alpha$ is either $-1$ or $1$, two disjoint vertices have an edge of color 0 between them, and all other edges have color $1$.